Who Are We?

 Who We Are

-Sisters of Support was founded in June 2021 by Amy Turner and Carrie Atkinson, after they recognised a gap in mental health support for women in their local community.
+Sisters of Support was founded in June 2021 by Amy Turner and Carrie Howarth, after they recognised a gap in mental health support for women in their local community.
 Based in Newton Aycliffe, the group was born out of personal experience and a shared vision to create a safe, peer-led environment where women could talk openly and support each other through mental health struggles and the everyday pressures of life.

 We are dedicated to helping women aged 18 and over find a space where they can share their thoughts, fears, and concerns about their mental, emotional, and physical wellbeing — without judgment.
 Through our groups, we promote a culture of listening, understanding, and empowerment.